 GOOD PEOPLE WHO NEED HELP

 According to the Bureau of Justice, one out of every 10 inmates in state prisons across country have prior service in the U.S. military.
 More than half of those veterans served during wartime.
 And more than half of those prisoners are serving for violent crimes (rape and sexual assault the most common offenses).
 Alcoholism, drug use and unemployment are also common.
 Approximately 23 percent of the nation’s homeless are veterans.

-Cumberland County is home to Fort Bragg and more than 42,000 veterans or retired military personnel.
+Cumberland County is home to Fort Liberty and more than 42,000 veterans or retired military personnel.
 The county also has one of the nation’s highest crime rates, ranking 14th in the nation in property crime in 2013.